The round-up: stomach stuffers over stocking stuffers – where to eat on Christmas Day

-Gambaro Seafood Restaurant, Petrie Terrace: A full-blown Christmas feast at Gambaro Seafood Restaurant is always an unforgettable holiday experience, and Christmas Day 2019 is set to be no exception.
-This Caxton Street icon will be pulling out all the stops this year, offering a set menu of fresh succulent seafood, roast turkey, baked ham and pudding, plus guests can expect a visit from Santa, Christmas carollers and a three-hour beverage package for adults.
+Gambaro Seafood Restaurant, Petrie Terrace: A full-blown Christmas feast at Gambaro Seafood Restaurant is always an unforgettable holiday experience, and Christmas Day 2021 is set to be no exception.
+This Caxton Street icon will be pulling out all of the stops this year, offering a set menu of fresh succulent seafood, sensational salads and decadent desserts.
+Plus, guests can expect a visit from Santa, Christmas carollers and a three-hour beverage package for adults.
 For booking details, click here.

 Persone, Brisbane City: Gambaro’s younger sibling is also getting into the festive spirit, with an afternoon of culinary indulgence sure to set tastebuds alight.
-Set to a backdrop of river views, Persone’s Christmas Day guests will be treated to a set menu of antipasti, succulent fresh lobster, roast porchetta, traditional roast vegetables and salads, and a delicious Christmas-themed dessert.
-That’s not all – adults can opt for a three-hour beverage package, soft drinks and juice is available for teenagers and children, and Santa will be stopping by to drop off some gifts for the kids!
+Set to a backdrop of river views, Persone’s Christmas Day guests will be treated to a sumptuous four-course sit-down lunch and a three-hour beverage package.
+There will even be a guest appearance from Santa and carollers set to serenade feasters.
 Click here for more details.

 Walter’s Steakhouse, Brisbane City: Slide into a red-leather booth and let the Walter’s Steakhouse crew make your Christmas Day feast magical.
-The shared menu offers up mouth-watering morsels including Moreton Bay bug salad, duck-liver parfait with pickled peach, Walter’s signature porterhouse, turkey ballotine with sage, brandy and burnt butter sauce. maple-glazed slow-roasted butternut pumpkin, key lime pie, New York cheesecake and more.
+The shared menu offers up mouth-watering morsels including candied yams, fresh oysters, herb-crusted Hervey Bay scallops Moreton Bay bugs, Walter’s signature porterhouse, traditional Christmas pudding and much more.
 Secure your spot here.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.